THURSDAY, SEPTEMBER 14th, 2017 at 6:30 PM

 THEN WE BROKE INTO DISCUSSION GROUPS ON TOPICS SELECTED AT OUR MARCH 9 MEETING:

 (1.)
 Defeating Darrell Issa, (2.)
 Health Care, (3.)
 Voter Outreach, and (4.)
 Climate Change/Environment

 We also honored and bid a fond farewell to Dave Roberts, who is moving to Connecticut.

 City Attorney Mara Elliott

-We met with and asked question of recently elected San Diego Councilmembers Barbara Bry and Chris Ward and City Attorney Mara Elliott.
+We met with and asked questions of recently elected San Diego Councilmembers Barbara Bry and Chris Ward and City Attorney Mara Elliott.

 Barbara represents San Diego council District 1 where many of our club members live and vote.
 Barbara ran so strongly in the June primary that her Republican opponent dropped out.
 Chris previously served as chief of staff for my old friend former Senator Marty Block.
 Chris won his council election in the primary.
 Unlike Barbara and Chris, Mara faces a citywide vote to be re-elected in 2020.
 One regional survey found Mara to be the “most progressive” of all San Diego-area candidates and elected officials in 2016.

 We are asking all our featured speakers to include comments on what Democrats should do in response to the Trump presidency.